For asserting the equality and rights of women in circumstances where they are subject to ongoing violence, abuse and discrimination.

 Hassan and Nazra not only documented the alarming number of sexual assaults on women participating in the protests but also coordinated efforts to provide survivors with medical, psychological and legal support.
 This work became emblematic of Nazra’s overall mission to build an Egyptian feminist movement based on the idea that feminism and gender are political and social issues affecting freedom and development.

 To bring feminist discourse into the public and private spheres, Nazra has engaged in a range of programmes, such as mentoring young women in politics, including candidates for parliamentary, municipal and union elections from across Egypt’s political spectrum.
 However, despite important gains for women, the Egyptian government has sought to stop Hassan and Nazra’s work.
-Since 2016, she has been under sanctions including a travel ban and an asset freeze.
+Between 2016 and 2021, she was under sanctions including a travel ban and an asset freeze.
 Nazra’s office was closed in 2018 due to an asset freeze, however, the organisation has continued providing assistance with the help of volunteers.

 Mozn Hassan is a women’s rights defender in Egypt, advocating for the inclusion of women’s voices and gender perspectives along with the organisation she co-founded, Nazra for Feminist Studies.
 Their work is rooted in the realisation that women’s rights are integral to peace, freedom and democracy.
 However, women’s issues and feminism are among the most sensitive and complicated topics in Egyptian society.
 Despite challenges and harassment by authorities, Hassan and Nazra were able to successfully advocate for women’s inclusion in public life and bring feminism into the national and regional discourse.